jbloom/phyloExpCM/_sources/phyloExpCM_ExpModelOptimizeHyphyTree.txt

 Substitution models
 --------------------

+The model used here is the one described in `An experimentally informed evolutionary model improves phylogenetic fit to divergent lactamase homologs`_.
+It may be helpful to read that reference before reading the rest of this section.

 Substitution model
 ~~~~~~~~~~~~~~~~~~~~~~~
 The codon substitution models used here are defined based on experimentally measured parameters.
 The substitution model is determined by site-specific amino-acid preferences plus mutation rate parameters that are shared across all sites.
 All selection is assumed to be at the amino-acid level (selection on synonymous sites is not included).
 So substitution is entirely determined by knowing which mutations arise on the nucleotide level, and then how selection acts on any resulting amino-acid change.